decipher2k/FlashPi/README.md

 <br><br>
 <br>
 <b>Caveats:</b><br>
--You have to manually edit wpa_sublicant.conf on /boot/ to enable networking<br>
+-You have to manually edit wpa_supplicant.conf on /boot/ to enable networking.
+If you can't find it, you will manually have to creat it.<br>
 -If boot time is sometimes fast and sometimes slow, it can be helpfull to disable  fsck (Filesystem check) in /boot/cmdline.txe (fsck.repair=false)<br>
 -If you do only see a blinking cursor after the bootlogo has been displayed, then there a no rom files present in the /home/pi/roms directory.<br>
  You can copy them to there either using a Linux USB stick from your computer, or by using some software like Paragon Linux Filesystem for Windows.<br>